Tackling youth unemployment and the skills gap

 To reduce the skills gap, learners should be enabled to identify their existing skills and upskilling needs.
 This approach requires improved training programmes for teachers, allowing them to adapt their curricula to the individual needs of learners.
 Educational programmes should also become more flexible to enable learning providers to define their own methodologies.

 Learning providers need to improve their understanding of what the labour market demands and adapt their educational programmes accordingly.
 Education should not only focus on cognitive and transversal skills, but also on civic education aimed at fostering responsible citizens.
 The European Pact for Youth, which aims to boost business-education partnerships for youth employability and inclusion, is an important initiative in this respect.
 One of its objectives is to offer more quality apprenticeships and entry level jobs through partnerships with education and training providers, as well as Youth Guarantee Providers.
 Digital skills formation should also be part of the education package in order to prepare future employees for the increasingly important digital world.
 The Digital Skills and Jobs Coalition, which invites Member States to bring digital skills and competences to all levels of education and training, could play an important role in this regard.
+Moreover, further integration of industrial education including resources of economic players is desirable in non-formal education methods to guarantee that the new generation is fit to face the rapid shift and disruption of key industries all over the world.
+In this regard, the strict control by the authorities is crucial to – for instance – shelter students from marketing influence in schools.

 Additionally, young people and adults should be encouraged to take part in work-based learning which would enable them to acquire skills that are not available in a traditional educational environment.
 In this respect Vocational Education and Training (VET) is an excellent opportunity for work-based learning experiences, especially in countries where it has not yet been well established.
 VET offers a dual objective: contributing to employability and economic growth while responding to broader societal challenges such as promoting social cohesion.
 For VET to be effective, it needs: